-The regime separation based on the spin threshold provides similar results to a separation based on a more qualitative method introduced by Richardson (1993), which defines a looper as a trajectory which undergoes at least two consecutive loops in the same direction.
-Quantitative differences between the two methods are due to the fact that the $\Omega$ -criterion (in addition to facilitating the processing of a large number of trajectories) may take into account looping floats which do not exhibit a clear spiraling behavior due, for example, to temporary weakening of the vortex in which they are embedded.
+The regime separation based on the spin threshold provides similar results to the separation based on a more qualitative method introduced by Richardson (1993), which defines a looper as a trajectory which undergoes at least two consecutive loops in the same direction.
+Quantitative differences between the two methods are due to the fact that the $\Omega$ -criterion (in addition to facilitate the processing of a large number of trajectories) takes into account also looping floats which do not exhibit a clear spiraling behavior due, for example, to temporary weakening of the vortex they are embedded in.

-b.
-Identification of the region of interest
+3.2 Identification of the region of interest

 A general approach similar to the VGRM investigation is followed here in identifying a region of interest based on quasi-homogeneity properties, both in terms of eddy energy content and dynamical features.
 While the size and geographical position of the quasi-homogeneous subregions considered in VGRM are strongly influenced by the overall data distribution and density, our present region identification can take advantage of two factors.
 First, the higher amount of more evenly distributed synthetic Lagrangian data allows us to consider a larger and less patchy region than the VGRM areas of interest.
-Second, the availability of the MICOM predicted Eulerian fields permits us to use the additional dynamical argument, with respect to VGRM, in the region identification process.
+Second, the availability of the MICOM predicted Eulerian fields permits to use the additional dynamical argument, with respect to VGRM, in the region identification process.

 Specifically, we will choose an area of interest by considering the eddy kinetic energy field obtained from the simulated Lagrangian trajectories, and the temporal evolution of instantaneous MICOM Eulerian fields.
-We will focus on the southern Gulf Stream recirculation region, which is characterized by energetic coherent vortices and the results of which can be compared to those obtained by VGRM in two similar Gulf Stream recirculation areas.
+We will focus on the southern Gulf Stream recirculation region, which is characterized by energetic coherent vortices and whose results can be compared to the ones obtained by VGRM in two similar Gulf Stream recirculation areas.

-i.
-Basin-scale mean flow and eddy kinetic energy.
-The mean flow U depicted in Figure 2a is obtained from the MICOM simulated Eulerian field, by averaging grid-point velocities over 1° × 1° spatial bins and over the one-year time period of the MICOM simulation during which the Lagrangian data were seeded.
-The definition of the mean flow and the choice of the averaging scale used to compute it are always delicate issues and are often the result of a compromise between data density and resolution (Davis, 1991; Maurizi et al., 2004).
+3.2.1 Basin-scale mean flow and eddy kinetic energy

+The mean flow U depicted in Fig. 2a is obtained from the MICOM simulated Eulerian field, by averaging grid-point velocities over $1^{\circ} \times 1^{\circ}$ spatial bins and over the one-year time period of the MICOM simulation during which the Lagrangian data were seeded.
+The definition of the mean flow and the choice of the averaging scale used to compute it, are always delicate issues and often the result of a compromise between data density and resolution (Davis, 1991; Maurizi et al., 2004).
 In order to address this problem, we considered different methods of computing U and various spatial scales in the averaging procedure, by means of both the synthetic Lagrangian data and the Eulerian velocity fields predicted by the MICOM simulation.
-The main insight gained from this investigation is that relatively coarse-averaged mean flow estimates with spatial scales of 1° (from both Lagrangian and Eulerian data) provide stable eddy statistics with respect to estimating U at higher resolutions (the discussion and details of the mean flow determination are presented in the Appendix).
+The main insight we gained from this investigation is that relatively coarse-averaged mean flow estimates with spatial scales of $1^{\circ}$ (from both Lagrangian and Eulerian data) provide stable eddy statistics with respect to estimating U at higher resolutions (the discussion and details of the mean flow determination are presented in the Appendix).